LIMITED OFFER: 3X Match! Give today and make a world of difference.

 For medical questions, we encourage you to review our information with your doctor.

-There are certain safety precautions that might be needed during and after getting chemo.
-Unless your health care team tells you differently, you can usually be around family and friends during the weeks and months you're getting chemo.
+Unless your care team tells you differently, you can usually be around family and friends while you're getting chemo.
 On treatment days, family and friends can often come with you.
 However, some treatment centers only allow patients in the infusion area and visitors may need to stay in the waiting room.
+Also, most treatment centers do not allow children.

-It generally takes about 48 to 72 hours for your body to break down and/or get rid of most chemo drugs.
-But it's important to know that each chemo drug is excreted or passed through the body a bit differently.
-Talk to your doctor or nurse about how the chemo you are getting is passed and what body fluids may be affected by chemo.
-Some drugs take longer to leave your body.
+It generally takes at least 48 hours for your body to break down and/or get rid of most chemo.
+Some chemo passes more quickly while others take longer to leave your body.
+Talk to your doctor or nurse about how the chemo you are getting is passed and how long it may take.

-Most of the drug waste comes out in your body fluids, such as urine, stool, tears, sweat, and vomit.
-The drug waste is also in your blood, and may be in other body fluids such as fluids from semen and the vagina.
-When chemo drugs or their waste are outside your body, they can harm or irritate skin.
-Other people and pets could be exposed to the drug waste for a few days if they come into contact with any of your body fluids.
+Most of the chemo waste comes out in your body fluids, such as your urine and stool.
+The waste is also found in your blood and sometimes in vomit, saliva, sweat, semen, and vaginal fluids.
+Chemo and its waste can harm or irritate skin, and may cause damage.
+Other people and pets could be exposed to chemo waste for a few days if they come into contact with any of your body fluids.

 Here are things you can do to help keep your family, visitors, and pets safe during this time:

-Olsen MM, Naseman RW.
+Olsen MM, Fritzsche D, O’Connor SL.
 Chemotherapy.
-In Olsen MM, LeFebvre KB, Brassil KJ, eds.
+In Olsen MM, LeFebvre KB, Walker, SL, Dunphy EP, eds.
 Chemotherapy and Immunotherapy Guidelines and Recommendations for Practice.
-Pittsburgh, PA: Oncology Nursing Society; 2019:61-90.
+2nd ed.
+Pittsburgh, PA: Oncology Nursing Society; 2023:67-100.

 Yuki M, Sekine S, Takase K, Ishida T, Sessink PJ.
 Exposure of family members to antineoplastic drugs via excreta of treated cancer patients.
 J Oncol Pharm Pract.
 2013;19(3):208-217.